TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/29 - Joel/Joel 3/Joel 3.13.md

 ---

-Put ye in the sickle; for the harvest is ripe: come, tread ye; for the winepress is full, the vats overflow; for their wickedness is great.
+Put in the sickle; for the harvest is ripe.
+Come, tread, for the winepress is full, the vats overflow, for their wickedness is great."